 Alexandria is a medium-sized city located in the state of Louisiana.
 With a population of 47,889 people and 17 constituent neighborhoods, Alexandria is the tenth largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alexandria is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Alexandria is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Alexandria who work in office and administrative support (14.42%), sales jobs (10.74%), and food service (8.06%).
+Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Alexandria is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Alexandria who work in office and administrative support (14.25%), sales jobs (11.02%), and healthcare (9.02%).

-In terms of college education, Alexandria is nearly on par with the US average for all cities of 21.84%: 20.03% of adults 25 and older in Alexandria have a bachelor's degree or advanced degree.
+The percentage of adults in Alexandria who are college-educated is close to the national average for all communities of 21.84%: 20.18% of the adults in Alexandria have a bachelor's degree or advanced degree.

 The most common language spoken in Alexandria is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.